 Secure Roof Sheathing

 High winds lift a roof upward.
 This uplift force is transferred from the roofing material to the roof sheathing, then from the roof sheathing to the roof truss/rafters.
 Sheathing loss is one of the most common structural failures in hurricanes (FEMA 7 2010).
-To mitigate this problem, roofs in high wind locations typically use thicker sheathing panel and a tighter fastener spacing and ring shank nails.
+To mitigate this problem, roofs in high wind locations typically use thicker sheathing panel, a tighter fastener spacing, and ring shank nails.
 It is extremely important to use the level of sheathing quality and fastener spacing specified for the design conditions for small roof sections such as dormer and porch roofs.